HologramX/Resource/open-proposal-crops-insurance-pebble.md

 The iotex project is laying the foundations for exciting and innovative applications of the blockchain and verifiable data for the IoT.
 Yet as all frontier technologies, the creation of prototypes is necessary to verify the real "usability" of the technology for the users, especially when it involves **interaction with the real world**.

-The process of clearing insurance premiums in agriculture today suffers from a huge trust gap as it is not only expensive but **not objective** and subject to **frauds**.
+The process of clearing insurance premiums in agriculture today suffers from a huge **trust gap** as it is not only expensive but **not objective** and subject to **frauds**.

 This propotype will demonstrate how the use of Pebble Tracker devices can really lead to the solution of this type of problems, in a **win-win** fashion for all the parties involved.
 Specifically, it will show:

 - How Pebble Tracker can be easily installed in a real use case
 - The "flow" of the verifiable data from Pebble -> Backend server -> Smart contract
 - How the verification of the insured event in the real world will trigger a payment on the IoTeX Blockchain
-- [ Optional ] Professional vide-documentation of the installation and "event simulation"
+- [ Optional ] Professional video-documentation of the installation and "event simulation"

 ## Deliverables

-We will deliver a fully working PoC that implements an example of a simple (yet effective) architecture where a **Pebble Tracker is installed** and **operated** nearby a crop of wine grape, and will transmit verifiable data through an IoT backend to the IoTeX blockchain, contract where an **Insurance Contract** will manage the payment in the case of a specific "weather event".
+We will deliver a fully working PoC that implements an example of a simple (yet effective) architecture where a **Pebble Tracker is installed** and **operated** nearby a Olive Trees, and will transmit verifiable data through an IoT backend to the IoTeX blockchain, contract where an **Insurance Contract** will manage the payment in the case of a specific "Bad weather event".
 While the concept of "Verifiable IoT Data" is easily expandable to any type of sensor, in this prototype we only include the "Frost" event using the temperature and humidity sensor integrated on Pebble tracker.

 ## Development Roadmap